Eumaeus/LSJ.js/README.md

 ## Why This Rewrite?

 I wanted a lexicon that depended as little as possible on fragile build-systems with innumerable dependencies.
 Both the Julia and Scala versions were laborious to update and keep online.
-This application uses [jQuery] and [Marked.js], which can be hosted locally.
+This application uses [jQuery](https://jquery.com) and [Marked.js](https://marked.js.org), which can be hosted locally.

 This version can be run entirely offline from a personal machine.